shrinerb/shrine/doc/plugins/backup.md

 # Backup

-The `backup` plugin allows you to automatically back up stored files to an additional storage.
+The [`backup`][backup] plugin allows you to automatically back up stored files to an additional storage.

 ```rb
 storages[:backup_store] = Shrine::Storage::S3.new(options)